Dpi-001/Numerical-Mehod-Class-Material/README.md

 # NM
-C code of numerical method is now available
+C code of numerical method is now available.